Shivam-1M/loyalt/README.md

 2. Currently the application leverages Cardano Testnet, so make sure that the wallet account you create is on **testnet network**.

 3. Look for the **DApp intgration** option in your wallet which will allow you to integrate your wallet to the websites.
-(Latest wallets like Lace will automatically idnetify your application and will ask you to authorize it before integrating the wallet).
+(Latest wallets like Lace will automatically identify your application and will ask you to authorize it before integrating the wallet).
 ![Eternal Wallet Connectivity](image.png)